chitrarth236/Python-Object-Oriented-Programming/inheritance/README.md

 ### super() method

-  - The built-in super() method is used to call the super class'es constructors,variables and methods from the child class.
+  - The built-in super() method is used to call the super class's constructors, variables and methods from the child class.

   #### Calling the constructor using super():